 Sorry for the overused, hashtag-ery title but it’s more than fitting for this post and, try as I may, there’s no better way to describe the theme of these past two weeks.
 I embarked on a true journey when I got on board the Viking Star and not just one about travel.
 It turned out to be two very pivotal weeks in my life that were shared with people that will continue to inspire me for years to come.
 Naturally, I have to share with you all how this went down, and how it came to fruition in the first place.

 A month ago I was offered the opportunity to join another Travel Influencer (Mr. Scott Eddy– I’d been following him for over a year) on a two week press trip.
 Two weeks on a luxury ship stopping in eight different countries (seven of which were new to me and always high on my list), all with compliments to the power of social media influence.
-My travel buddy, Scott, has the luxury of taking multiple of these trips per year and I was lucky enough to join him this go-around.

 Could this offer have come at a better time though, really?